moveeleven-data/kardiaflow/README.md

   - `patients.csv`  : demographic and ID information
   - `encounters.csv`: hospital visit metadata

-- **Insurance Claims Data (Structured, Simulated)** — CSV files representing PostgreSQL-style claims and provider records:
+- **Insurance Claims Data (Structured, Simulated)** — Avro/CSV files representing PostgreSQL-style claims and provider
+  records:
-  - `claims.csv`: claim cost, provider, coverage, billing codes
+  - `claims.avro`: claim cost, provider, coverage, billing codes
   - `providers.csv`: metadata about insurers and medical providers

+We ingest raw claims as Avro files into the Bronze layer because Avro is a compact, binary, row-based format that embeds its schema with the data, making it ideal for structured ingestion.
+It supports schema evolution through nullable fields, default values, and aliases, which helps future-proof the pipeline as upstream claim formats change.
+Since we're not querying the raw files directly, only using them as a source for loading into Delta tables, Avro’s row format is efficient for ingestion without the overhead of columnar storage.
+This approach keeps raw file sizes small and integrates smoothly with Databricks Auto Loader for streaming or batch ingestion.

 - **Patient Feedback & Device Logs (Semi-Structured, Simulated)** — JSON files imitating MongoDB-style documents:
   - `feedback.json`: patient satisfaction surveys